laaavvv/windows-cleanup-toolkit/README.md

 - Tested on **Windows 10** and **Windows 11**
 - Some paths may not exist on your system — all errors are suppressed silently (`>NUL 2>&1`)
-- Browsers must be **closed** before running for full cache deletion to take effect
+- Browsers and apps must be **closed** before running for full cache deletion to take effect

 ---